XDarkPhoenixes/Group_10/README.md

 When given the task to find a dataset and develop an analysis to tell a story, the group decided to prioritize the real life, on the job, experience that the project can provide.
 Since one of the members currently works for a software company with a subscription business model, the dataset chosen was from an organization with similar operations.
 The group believes that studying the similar data can bring great insights about churn analysis and provide valuable knowledge for future projects.

-Even though the project eventually finds a model that yields the best results for the Telco dataset, it doesn't mean that all churn analysis shoud be done using the same method, it's important to remember that different datasets interact with models distinctively.
+Even though the project eventually finds a model that yields the best results for the Telco dataset, it doesn't mean that all churn analysis should be done using the same method, it's important to remember that different datasets interact with models distinctively.

 ## Customer Churn